Baby powders are a type of cosmetic or hygienic powder made from:

 According to media reports, more than 6,600 baby powder lawsuits have been filed against Johnson & Johnson.
 These lawsuits are filed mostly on behalf of women who have been diagnosed with ovarian cancer.
 They claim they got cancer from years of talc use on their genitals.
 Some men who have used baby powder have brought their own suits.

-Many scientific studies published since the 1970s suggest that long-term use of talc-based baby powders on female genitals is associated with a slightly increased risk of ovarian cancer.
+that long-term use of talc-based baby powders on female genitals is associated with a slightly increased risk of ovarian cancer.

 Another major concern has been asbestos contamination of talc-containing baby powder.
 In April 2018, a New Jersey Superior Court jury found Johnson & Johnson guilty in a trial accusing the baby powder giant of selling contaminated talc powder products.
 Johnson & Johnson, and another talc powder company, were ordered to pay $37 million in damages to the plaintiff, a man named Stephen Lanzo.